timovijn/SocialDistanceMonitor/README.md

 # Related Work

-**Other implementations / Underlying principles / YOLO**
+**Other implementations • Underlying principles • YOLO**

-For this tool to be completed, inspiration was taken from existing variants and techniques were used to execute specific steps in the program.
+For this tool to be completed, inspiration was taken from existing variants and widely used techniques were used to execute specific steps in the program.
 The other implementations and underlying principles will be set out below:

 ### Other Implementations

-Landing AI, a famous start-up in the field of Artificial Intelligence, build a [social distancing detector](https://landing.ai/landing-ai-creates-an-ai-tool-to-help-customers-monitor-social-distancing-in-the-workplace/).
-The detector works roughly the same as the one presented in this blog p, as they use the same input and evaluate the violations from a bird's-eye perspective.
+- Landing AI, a famous start-up in the field of Artificial Intelligence, build a [social distancing detector](https://landing.ai/landing-ai-creates-an-ai-tool-to-help-customers-monitor-social-distancing-in-the-workplace/).
+The detector works roughly the same as the one presented in this blog post, as they use the video surveillance input, detect pedestrians and evaluate the social distancing violations from a bird's-eye perspective.
 Where the algorithms differ is in the sense of object detection.
 Landing AI uses Faster R-CNN, where our program uses YOLOv3, which will be explained later.
-This tool does only show the violations as opposed by our tool, where the locations are also given as output.
+Landing AI's tool does only show the violations as opposed by our tool, where the locations of occurrence are also given as output.

 During the duration of this project, a few others were introduced